-This project started ages ago, before the last thorougly selected LPs were stolen.
-The EE SRPP amplifier is a rather simple amplifier, that is, if you skip the relay-controlled options.
+This project started ages ago, before my very and last thorougly selected LPs were stolen.
+The EE SRPP amplifier is a rather simple amplifier, that is, if you skip the relay-controlled options and the PSU.
 Few components and and a straightforward design makes it a suitable "beginners project".

 When, as I just wrote, my LPs were stolen the need for a RIAA-stage was suddenly dropped and I could start making something out of it.
-First I made a plan to house it in an old cabinet intended for another (unknown) amplifier project - see photos.
+First I made a plan to house it in an old cabinet intended for another (unknown) amplifier project.

 After some (!!!!) rethinking and replanning I remade the amplifier totally.
-I housed it on an aluminium-sheet which I covered with a piece of an attractive fabric.
+I housed it on an aluminium-sheet which I covered with a piece of an nice fabric.
 This was also done to cover some holes done in the alu-sheet.
-The idea was to make a wooden box, but I haven't come that far and by now I am almost prepared to buy a new box from Hammond and remake the amp totally.
+The idea was to make a wooden box, but I didn't get that far and by now I am almost prepared to buy a new box from Hammond and remake the amp totally.

 After yet more rethinking and replanning I purchased a Hammondbox (love those) and started to rebuild the stuff from the beginning.

 Now the amp is retired as I have no need for a high gain, high output preamplifier.
 Besides SRPP is not a principle that is know to generate good sonic results.
 Besides the Octal6 serves me much better and if I want to have possibility to change the volume it is easy to add a potentiometer to any power amp.